grafana/k6-learn/Modules/II-k6-Foundations/05-Adding-think-time-using-sleep.md

 ### When should you use think time?

+In general, using think time to accurately simulate end users' behavior makes a load testing script more realistic.
+If realism would help you achieve your test objectives, using think time can help with that.

 You should consider adding think time in the following situations:
 - Your test follows a user flow, like accessing different parts of the application in a certain order
 - You want to simulate actions that take some time to carry out, like reading text on a page or filling out a form